-(5) Unemployed Head(s) of households unemployed prior to implementation of the activity is 0 (0%).
-Expected head(s) of households unemployed after implementation of the activity is no more than 10 (40%).
-Actual head(s) of households unemployed in FY 2017 is 3 (9%).
-Yes, the outcome meets and exceeds the benchmark for this metric.
-Percentage of total work- able households unemployed prior to implementation of activity is 0%.
-Expected percentage of total work-able households unemployed after implementation of the activity is no more than 40%.
-Actual percentage of total work-able households unemployed in FY 2017 is 9%.
-Yes, the outcome meets and exceeds the benchmark for this metric.
 (6) Other Head(s) of households engaged in other activities, leading to positive outcomes in employment status prior to implementation of the activity is 1 (10%).
 Expected head(s) of households engaged in other activities leading to positive outcomes in employment status after implementation of the activity is not expected to change as a result of this activity.
-Actual head(s) of households engaged in other activities leading to positive outcomes in employment status in FY 2017 is 2 (6%).
+Actual head(s) of households engaged in other activities leading to positive outcomes in employment status in FY 2018 is 1 (1%).
 Yes, the outcome meets and exceeds the benchmark for this metric.
 Percentage of total work- able engaged in other activities, leading to positive outcomes in employment status prior to implementation of activity is 10%.
 The percentage of total work-able households engaged in other activities leading to positive outcomes in employment status after implementation of the activity is not expected to change as a result of this activity.
-Actual percentage of total work-able households engaged in other activities, leading to positive outcomes in employment status in FY 2017 is 6%.
-The time period to achieve the benchmark has not yet been reached.
+Actual percentage of total work-able households engaged in other activities, leading to positive outcomes in employment status in FY 2018 is 3%.
+No, the outcome does not meet the benchmark for this metric.

 Activity 15: Pilot Work Requirement SS# 4: Households Removed from Temporary Assistance for Needy Families (TANF) Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving TANF assistance (decrease).
 Households receiving TANF prior to implementation of the activity (number) Expected number of households receiving TANF after implementation of the activity (number).
 Actual households receiving TANF after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 Number of port-in households receiving TANF assistance.
 Number of new port-in households receiving TANF assistance prior to implementation of the activity is 5 (of 30, or 16.7%).
 The expected number of new port-in households receiving TANF assistance after implementation of the activity is less than 30 (25% of port-in families).
-The number of new port-in households receiving TANF in FY 2017 is 16 (13%).
-The number of new non- elderly non-disabled port- in households subject to this activity receiving TANF in FY 2017 is 8 (24%).
+The number of new port-in households receiving TANF is 15 (17%).
+The number of new non- elderly non-disabled port-in households subject to this activity receiving TANF is 6 (24%).
 Yes, the outcome meets and exceeds the benchmark for this metric.